mandeepcodetechniq/iOS-game-Tutorial/README.md

 Tutorial is inspired by *Raywenderlich* tutorial which is the most beginner one I found online. https://www.raywenderlich.com/144-spritekit-animations-and-texture-atlases-in-swift

-Sounds by *Ahmad Moussa* https://soundcloud.com/ahmad-moussa-16
+Music by *Ahmad Moussa* https://soundcloud.com/ahmad-moussa-16